spencer-shadley/completed-class/01-Class-Content/03-JavaScript/README.md

 ## Comprehension Check
 You will be employer-ready if you can answer the following questions:
 1. What are five fundamental concepts of programming?
-2. What is object-oriented programming?
+2. What are objects in JavaScript and why are they important?
 3. What is a function?